Thuenen-Forest-Ecosystems/TFM-Documentation/getting-started.md

 # Getting Started

-You can access data in two ways.
-The first is to use the API, which is the most common way to access data.
+You can access data in **three** ways.
+The easiest is to use the API, which is the most common way to access data but comes with limitations.
 The second is to use the self-hosted version of the database.
+You can choose between a **full server setup** or a **data-only setup**.

 ::: tip Technical issues
 There can be downtime of the API or temporary issues with the self-hosted version due to updates or maintenance.